daninsky1/daninsky1/README.md

 I'm a fullstack web developer from Brazil with a strong interest in performant, maintainable code and system design.
 In my spare time, I explore low-level programming with C/C++ and graphics development.

 One of my first meaningful programs was a web scraper for Duolingo, written in Python.
-That project sparked my curiosity and eventually led me to study Programming Principles and Practice Using C++, which in turn inspired me to pursue a Bachelor's degree in Computer Science.
+That project sparked my curiosity and eventually led me to study **Programming Principles and Practice Using C++**, which in turn inspired me to pursue a Bachelor's degree in Computer Science.

 My passion for computing started early, driven by the rich and immersive worlds of PlayStation 2 games like Black (2006) and God of War II.